 Look for as many case studies as possible that illustrate what’s been purchased in your industry and why.
 Try to uncover which milestones were completed when the startup began exit conversations with their board and shareholders, which ones were reached when they began speaking with potential acquirers, and what had been accomplished by the time they completed the transaction.
 Use the learnings from first-hand experiences to help you develop your own plan and next steps.

 How can companies put these steps into practice?
 Start by participating in an investor readiness training program.
 These trainings provide the instruction, knowledge, and hands-on experience needed to help companies avoid rookie mistakes and approach negotiations from a stronger, more confident position.
 They also allow companies to map out the exit possibilities, and determine appropriate milestones.

 Our ASPIRE program prepares startups for the investments and partnerships necessary to launch their ventures.
 Learn more about the program and see upcoming dates and deadlines here.

 About the Author

-Christina Tamer works directly with VentureWell’s early-stage innovators as they move from initial prototype and proposal to high-growth startup seeking its first round of investment capital.
-Previously, she worked with a seed-stage impact investment fund.
-The experiences there now allow her to support VentureWell’s startups with real-world examples of what to do and what not to do on the path to commercialization.
+Christina Tamer oversees VentureWell early-stage innovator programs ranging from initial customer discovery in E-Teams to investment readiness in ASPIRE.
+Previously, she worked with a seed-stage impact investment venture fund.
+The experiences as an investor in addition to countless hours reading grant proposals, building and tracking startup pipelines, and serving as a startup mentor allow her to support VentureWell’s startups with real world examples, lessons, and insights.
 She holds a BS in Marketing and an MBA from the University of Massachusetts Boston.